tendermint/rust-tsp/README.md

 tendermint node
 ```

-After the node is online, you can run the `empty_app` example using `cargo run --example empty_app`.
+After the node is online, you can run the `counter` example using `cargo run --example counter`.

-To run the `counter_app` run `cargo run --example counter_app` and send transaction to Tendermint via:

 ```
 curl localhost:26657/broadcast_tx_commit?tx=0x01